 If you are working in a Caithness or Sutherland school, staff can visit your school to run outdoor learning in your local environment, or provide a lesson in the classroom.
 These visits can be tailored to your needs.
-If you have an idea in mind and would like support to develop it further, why not join the Flow Country Teacher Network.

 The activities we offer are outlined in lesson plans.
 The lesson plans also highlight the connections with relevant curriculum outcomes and experiences, and they can be adapted so the activities suit your needs.
 Some examples of activities we currently offer:

 Peatland Cycles (level 2)

 What is the relation between where we are in the world and the presence of the Flow Country peatlands?
 The answer has everything to do with the climate.
 This is brought to life through a variety of learning methods covering plant identification and two very influential cycles: The water cycle and the carbon cycle.